 - See all your tenants + upcoming lease expirations

 Importantly, remember that this time can be difficult to navigate, and it’s okay to not have a perfect system in place immediately.
 It often takes a period of trial-and-error for people to figure out what works best for their remote workstyle.
 And, in the end, there may be no perfect system.
-However, using a software for landlords that helps you manage your properties can at least make up for the fact that sometimes you have to take a call hiding in your bedroom closet to escape a herd of screaming children, your partner eating the LOUDEST LUNCH IN THE WORLD, or your 30-pound dog who suddenly thinks he’s a lap dog.
+However, using a landlord-tenant software that helps you manage your properties can at least make up for the fact that sometimes you have to take a call hiding in your bedroom closet to escape a herd of screaming children, your partner eating the LOUDEST LUNCH IN THE WORLD, or your 30-pound dog who suddenly thinks he’s a lap dog.

 (We’re just conjecturing…definitely not based on actual, true events or anything…)

 If you’re looking for more information on how you can optimize your landlord process for pandemic times, you can read more of our COVID-related content here:

 - Landlord Discussion: How to Handle Rent During the Pandemic